-Seventy-five years ago, when Richmont's history began, no one could have conceived of an internationally known graduate program in professional counseling.
+In 1933, when Richmont's history began, no one could have conceived of an internationally known graduate program in professional counseling.

 As this graduate program in professional counseling became a reality, God began to broaden the vision of what Richmont can become in the future.
 The result of this expanded vision became the foundation for the schools of Richmont Graduate University.